 All loans in the mortgage portfolio pay a zero rate of interest.
-As a result, there are no arrears of interest, properties in possession or bad debts within the Company and therefore no impairment provision is considered to be necessary at 31 December 2008 or 31 December 2007.
+As a result, there are no arrears of interest, properties in possession or bad debts within the Company and therefore no impairment provision is considered to be necessary at 31 December 2008 (2007: £ nil).